ChaniseS/Stock-Analysis/README.md

 **Disadvantages:**

 **Duplication**  It can be easy to duplicate several procedures and it increases the chance of making mistakes especially using copy & paste.
 **Time Consuming**.
-Especially it comes to efficiency, it can take a lot of time to ensure you are inputting the correct code and etc.
+Especially it comes to efficiency, it can take a lot of time to ensure you are inputting the correct code etc.

+## 2. How do these pros and cons apply to refactoring the original VBA script?

+Refactoring the original VBA code provided faster run times as compared to the original code.
+I believe that since the dataset was smaller, the performance increase was minimal and when weighed against the extra time it took to refactor the original code it was not of much value, besides making the code cleaner.